- 2014 Spring: Ashland; [SKLL107]; Thu, 9-10:30; 4/3-5/22; note: CROSSWORDS and YOU [SKLL106] offered Thu, 11-12:30

 - Steve Weyer is a long-time crossword buff -- solving puzzles sometimes on paper, now mostly on his iPad.
 He has created crosswords for family and friends -- and the OLLI newsletter; he's also a technology addict, and web site and software developer.

-- Steve has 40+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
+- Steve has 45+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
 In 2002, he developed and distributed a crossword application (CrozzWord) for several handheld devices.
-After moving to Ashland in 2006 (after several visits in mid-70s), he’s been enjoying non-technical activities such as hiking, rock climbing, reading, theater, improv comedy, volunteering, and OLLI classes.
-At OLLI, Steve has offered CROSSWORDS and YOU, E-books, Evolution of the Internet and an Internet Issues Community Lecture.
+After moving to Ashland in 2006 (after several visits in the mid-70s), he’s been enjoying non-technical activities such as hiking, reading (esp.
+Sci-Fi), theater, improv comedy, volunteering, and OLLI classes.
+At OLLI, Steve has offered CROSSWORDS and YOU, E-books, and Internet History and Issues.

 - Steve Weyer: Confessions of a technology addict Ashland Daily Tidings; Aug 29, 2012

 - I welcome feedback during class or via Contact Us.
-In particular, let me know which courses you'd like me to offer again.
+In particular, let me know which courses you'd like me to offer.

 Topics, Materials, Process

-- Practicum: prac·ti·cum [prak-ti-kuhm] n. "(in a college or university) the part of a course consisting of practical work in a particular field"
+- Practicum: prac·ti·cum [prak-ti-kuhm] n. "the part of a [university] course consisting of practical work in a particular field"

 - There will be no planned presentations -- just puzzle practice.
-However, in the context of solving puzzles, I will highlight interesting/unusual clues and themes, answer questions, and mention reference materials (from CROSSWORDS and YOU) that you can access later.
+However, while we solve puzzles, I will highlight interesting/unusual clues and themes, answer questions, and mention reference materials (from my CROSSWORDS and YOU course) that you can access later.

 - This online page will be used for course resources:

 - The solving emphasis will be on learning and fun -- rather than on perfection and speed.
-Those with the most experience should refrain from answering for a few seconds to allow others to consider the clues.
+The more experienced among us should refrain from answering for a few seconds to allow others to consider the clues.